lightning/bolts/02-peer-protocol.md

 as detailed within
 [BOLT #7](https://github.com/lightningnetwork/lightning-rfc/blob/master/07-routing-gossip.md#bolt-7-p2p-node-and-channel-discovery).

 The `funding_pubkey` is the public key in the 2-of-2 multisig script of the funding transaction output.
 The `revocation_basepoint` is combined with the revocation preimage for this commitment transaction to generate a unique revocation key for this commitment transaction.
-The `payment_basepoint` and `delayed_payment_basepoint` are similarly used to generate a series of keys for any payments to this node: `delayed_payment_basepoint` is used to for payments encumbered by a delay.
+The `payment_basepoint`, `htlc_basepoint` and `delayed_payment_basepoint` are similarly used to generate a series of keys for any payments to this node: `delayed_payment_basepoint` is used to for payments encumbered by a delay.
 Varying these keys ensures that the transaction ID of each commitment transaction is unpredictable by an external observer, even if one commitment transaction is seen: this property is very useful for preserving privacy when outsourcing penalty transactions to third parties.

 FIXME: Describe Dangerous feature bit for larger channel amounts.